afrojorin/mini-web-game-series-/README.md

-# 🎮 QuadPlay Arcade – Mini Web Game Series
+# 🎮 – Mini Web Game Series

 A collection of **four fun and interactive browser games**, fully developed using **HTML, CSS, and JavaScript**.
 Each game runs in the browser without any installations or frameworks — simple, responsive, and built from scratch!